 Performing – singing and playing

-We are also able to provide tuition in piano or guitar to children who are intereted.
+We are also able to provide tuition on piano or guitar for children who are interested in learning.
 Carolyn comes into school to deliver lessons twice a week.
 There is a cost to these, unless the family qualify for the Free School Meal grant.
-In these cases, school is able to fund the lessons throught the Pupil Premium Grant.
+In these cases, the school is able to fund the lessons through the Pupil Premium Grant.

 Carolyn also leads KS2 in a choir session each week.